 Much has been written about how big data is disrupting the legal professional, but is that reality?
-How are law firms using data to make decisions?
+How is law firm data being used to make decisions?
 There are several points of data critical to the modern law firm’s processes, such as: billing, receivable cycles, effective rates, budgets and forecasting.
 What do they all have in common?
 All of this information, which feeds big data and business intelligence exists after the invoice is created - but what happens before the invoice is generated?

 The Case of the Neglected Timecard

 Billing systems provide a wealth of information once the invoice has been created, but today’s firms don’t make use of the information that appears before an invoice is generated.
 Yes, you might run unbilled time reports, you might use some automated workflow to send missing time to accounting and attorneys, but that is mostly the extent of the pre-invoice data that exists in law firms today.

 The timecard is the unit of revenue of law firms.
 If there is no timecard, there is no invoice, which translates to no receivables.
 Even for flat fee billing, you need to know how much time was spent on a case in order to know whether it is profitable or not.

 You cannot manage what you don’t measure.
 Measuring your firm’s time entry is an important step in managing your firm’s financial performance.
 After all, poor timekeeping compromises billing accuracy, resulting in time leakage, longer billing cycles, rejections and poor client trust.
 Timekeepers that take 5 days or more to enter time have problems such as leakage and rejections - while the timekeepers that create time entries the same day do not experience these types of problems, or at least not nearly as much of it.

 So, what kind of data should your firm measure in order to improve time entry performance?

 Time Velocity is the amount of time (in days) that it takes between the time that a task is completed and the time it is entered.